mrdanpo/netlify-dns-js/README.md

 ```

 ### Node
-To run with node the environment variables will nee to be set on the host system.
+To run with node the environment variables will need to be set on the host system.
 Then run:
 ```
 npm i
 npm start